On the Ground and in the Sky: A Tutorial on Radio Localization in Ground-Air-Space Networks: Localization with Space Anchors

 where $\dot{\delta t}_U$ and $\dot{\delta t}_{A,n}$ are the clock drift of the receiver and the the $n$-th satellite, respectively, and $\epsilon_{A,n}[k]$ includes errors induced by noise and atmospheric effects.

 In \cite{farhangian2020multi}, Doppler positioning is deployed on OrbComm and Iridium signals.
 The Doppler frequency and carrier phase are tracked using Costas Loops.
 The position of the user is estimated using an Extended Kalman Filter.
 In \cite{kozhaya2023multi}, Starlink and OneWeb satellites are included in the Doppler receiver design to further improve the achievable accuracy; they reach an accuracy of 5.8~m.
 In \cite{Psiaki2021}, the authors develop a point-solution using a batch least-squares filter to estimate position, velocity, clock offset, and clock offset rate by tracking eight or more satellites simultaneously.
-Their simulations and \ac{GDOP} studies indicate that the possible accuracy is in the order of 1 to 5 meters. \end{itemize}
+Their simulations and \ac{GDOP} studies indicate that the possible accuracy is in the order of 1 to 5 meters. \end{itemize} Table \ref{tab:ntn_leo_const} reveals that until now, most of the literature on positioning with LEO satellites is based on Doppler positioning.
+The main reason for this is that the exact signal structure is often unknown, and Doppler positioning does not require this knowledge.